ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 ### Virtual network setup for vSAN

 For this design, the vSAN traffic traverses between ESXi hosts on a dedicated private VLAN.
 The two network adapters attached to the private network switch are configured within vSphere as a vSphere Distributed Switch (vDS) with both network adapters as uplinks.
-A dedicated vSAN kernel port group configured for the vSAN VLAN resides within the vDS.
+A dedicated vSAN kernel port group that is configured for the vSAN VLAN resides within the vDS.
 Jumbo frames (MTU 9000) are enabled for the private vDS.

 vSAN does not load balance traffic across uplinks.
 As a result, one adapter is active while the other is in standby to support high availability (HA).
 The network failover policy for vSAN is configured as **Explicit Failover** between physical network ports.